The TPM (Total Productivity Maintenance) method

 TPM optimizes equipment utilization, resulting in increased productivity through reduced downtime and production interruptions.

-Reducing equipment breakdowns and optimizing maintenance processes helps reduce repair costs and expenses related to unplanned downtime.
+Reducing equipment failures and optimizing maintenance processes helps reduce repair costs and expenses related to unplanned shutdowns.

-TPM involves special attention to cleanliness, order, and safety, helping to reduce accidents and improve working conditions for employees.
+TPM involves careful attention to cleanliness, order, and safety, helping to reduce accidents and improve working conditions for employees.

 Employee Engagement:

-TPM encourages the active participation of all employees in maintenance activities, which increases their engagement and sense of belonging.
+TPM encourages the active participation of all employees in maintenance activities, which increases their commitment and sense of belonging.

 Challenges and Solutions

-Although TPM has many benefits, its implementation can also encounter challenges.
+While TPM has many benefits, its implementation can also face challenges.
 Here are some common obstacles and strategies to overcome them:

 Employees may be reluctant to adopt new ways of working.